xDomty/RoadToDesktop/7. Algorithms Level 3/src/HeadersBeforeCourse/README.md

-# Please note that read.cpp , force.cpp and random.cpp does not exist here because they are templates :) , and templates cannot be in the source files.
+# Please note that random.cpp does not exist here because they are templates :) , and templates cannot be in the source files.